 Why Are Recruiters Turning to ChatGPT?

-Employer AI adoption in recruiting has grown 428.7% since 2023 - jumping from 4.9% to 25.9% of employers by 2025, according to iHire's 2025 State of Online Recruiting report.
-ChatGPT is driving much of that growth because it's free to start, requires zero technical setup, and immediately handles the writing-heavy tasks that consume most of a recruiter's admin time.
+Employer AI adoption in recruiting has grown 428.7% since 2023 - jumping from 4.9% to 25.9% of employers by 2025, according to iHire’s 2025 State of Online Recruiting report.
+Adoption of ChatGPT for writing tasks is driving much of that growth - it’s free to start, requires zero technical setup, and immediately handles the writing-heavy tasks that consume most of a recruiter’s admin time.

-The math is straightforward.
+Straightforward math explains the appeal.
 Writing a single job description from scratch takes 30-45 minutes.
-ChatGPT generates a solid first draft in 30 seconds.
+A solid first draft takes just 30 seconds in ChatGPT.
 Multiply that across a dozen open roles and the time savings compound fast.
-The same applies to outreach templates, interview questions, and candidate summaries.
+Outreach templates, interview questions, and candidate summaries follow the same pattern.

 What Can Recruiters Use ChatGPT For?
 8 Proven Use Cases